skfarhad/stocksurferbd/README.md

 loader.save_current_csv(file_name='current_data.csv', market='DSE')
 ```
-The above code will create a file named- 'ACI_history.csv' in the current folder.
+The above code will create a file named- `current_history.csv` in the current folder.
 It'll contain current price data for all symbols.

 There are 2 parameters for this method-